 Surrenders and issues which are not made entirely for cash (i.e. in specie redemptions, whether or not pro rata) are excluded from this fraction by virtue of FA99/SCH19 Paragraph 4(5), along with exempt transfers between unit holders or OEIC share holders (Paragraph 6 of FA99/SCH19 ).

 See STSM101020 for the meaning of a unit trust.

 See STSM101050 for the meaning of an open-ended investment company.

 See STSM105100 for the meaning of in specie redemptions.

-Previous page

-Next page